semaj/hammurabi/README.md

 install the necessary dependencies.
 Note that this will attempt to install Rust---I recommend looking at that file before running it.
 If not on Debian, you'll need to look at that file and install the analogous dependencies.
 Run `cargo build` after installing dependencies.
+Then, run `make` in the `prolog` directory to build policy executables.

 # Usage